-- 15. Use varied resources to counsel and train small business owners and managers in dealing with financial, marketing, and other operational and business opportunities and challenges.
+- 13. Use the funds provided through this award, to manage and operate, within a state, territory, or commonwealth, a Small Business Development Center (SBDC). - 14.
+Use varied resources to counsel and train small business owners and managers in dealing with financial, marketing, and other operational and business opportunities and challenges.
 The SBDC will assist these clients in developing feasibility studies, business plans, cash flows, financial statements, and similar business measurement and evaluation concepts and tools.
 The SBDC must provide client counseling assistance at no cost to its clients.
 However, the SBDC may charge a reasonable fee for training activities and/or specialized services.
-See below in Part IV, definition of program income. - 16.
+See below in Part IV, definition of Program Income. - 15.
 Consult with State and Federal Export Assistance Centers, as appropriate, when counseling small businesses interested in exporting.
-For further guidance regarding export assistance requirements, see 15 U.S.C. §648(a). - 17.
-Report emergency closures to the SBA Project Officer as soon as feasible. - 18.
+For further guidance regarding export assistance requirements, see 15 U.S.C. §648(a). - 16.
+Report emergency closures to the SBA Project Officer and OSBDC Program Manager as soon as feasible. - 17.
 Assure that each subaward issued in association with this award is administered in accordance with OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), applicable sponsoring agency regulations, and the terms and conditions of the prime award.
-Also assuring that subrecipients comply with the Uniform Guidance and all appropriate flow-down provisions of this award.
+Also assure that subrecipients comply with the Uniform Guidance and all appropriate flow-down provisions of this award. - 18.
+Provide advance notice of all contracts, grants, and cooperative agreements you propose to enter into with other Federal agencies, either individually or as part of a joint effort with other parties.
+For further guidance, see 15 U.S.C.§ 648 (a)(5) and Part III (A)(11) below